idb-project/the-idb/docker/README.md

 ## building the container

-in the parent directory (which contains `Dockerfile`) run:
+in this directory run:

-	docker build -t idb .
+	docker build -t idb -f Dockerfile ..

 to build with another ruby version, change